 Starting in 2014, if you don’t have minimum essential coverage, or one of the accepted exemptions listed above, you will have to pay a penalty.
-The penalty starts out fairly low for 2014, but increases considerably in 2015 and again in 2016.
+The penalty started out fairly low for 2014, but increased considerably in 2015 and again in 2016.
 Use our penalty calculator to see the projected penalty for each year.

 The annual penalty will be a set amount per individual (including dependents) or a percentage of your taxable income, whichever is greater.
 The annual penalty is capped at an amount roughly equal to the national average premium for a bronze-level qualified health plan.
 In other words, the penalty will be no more than it would have cost to buy insurance in the first place.

 The penalty is charged for each month you (and your dependents) don’t have minimum essential coverage, and will be figured on your tax return.
 You can be uninsured for less than three months without penalty.